Nonlocal hydrodynamic phonon transport in two-dimensional materials: Introduction

 Due to these limitations, studies on the hydrodynamic transport of quasi-particles in solid state system are scarce.
-Recently, experimental and numerical signatures of hydrodynamic electron \cite{bandurin_negative_2016,moll_evidence_2016,crossno_observation_2016,gooth_electrical_2017,levitov_electron_2016,guo_higher-than-ballistic_2016,falkovich_linking_2016,alekseev_negative_2016,pellegrino_electron_2016,briskot_collision-dominated_2015,narozhny_hydrodynamics_2015,lucas_hydrodynamics_2018} and phonon\cite{cepellotti_phonon_2015,lee_hydrodynamic_2015,cepellotti_thermal_2016,cepellotti_transport_2016,lee_hydrodynamic_2017,ding_phonon_2017,sellitto_two-dimensional_2015} transport in 2D materials have been reported.
+Recently, experimental and numerical signatures of hydrodynamic electron \cite{bandurin_negative_2016,moll_evidence_2016,crossno_observation_2016,gooth_electrical_2017,levitov_electron_2016,guo_higher-than-ballistic_2016,falkovich_linking_2016,alekseev_negative_2016,pellegrino_electron_2016,briskot_collision-dominated_2015,narozhny_hydrodynamics_2015,lucas_hydrodynamics_2018} and phonon\cite{cepellotti_phonon_2015,lee_hydrodynamic_2015,cepellotti_thermal_2016,cepellotti_transport_2016,lee_hydrodynamic_2017,ding_phonon_2017,sellitto_two-dimensional_2015,PhysRevB.96.134312} transport in 2D materials have been reported.
 For electron transport, negative nonlocal resistance\cite{bandurin_negative_2016}, violation of Wiedemann-Franz law\cite{crossno_observation_2016} and large negative magnetoresistance\cite{gooth_electrical_2017} have been experimentally observed and theoretically explained\cite{levitov_electron_2016,pellegrino_electron_2016,briskot_collision-dominated_2015,alekseev_negative_2016,guo_higher-than-ballistic_2016}.

+Considering the universal behaviour of hydrodynamics, we expect similar transport behaviour may exist for other quasi-particles in solid.
 We focus on phonons here.
-Poiseuille flow and propagation of second sound have been studied in graphene and similar 2D materials by numerically solving the semi-classical Boltzmann equation with inputs from density functional theory calculation\cite{lee_hydrodynamic_2015,cepellotti_phonon_2015}.
-It is suggested that, contrary to three-dimensional material\cite{beck_phonon_1974,Helium,Bismuth,NaF,STO,BP,BismuthT}, hydrodynamic phonon transport in graphene and similar 2D materials persists in quite a large temperature range ($50\sim 150$ K) in micrometer scale samples, rendering the experimental observation easier.
+Poiseuille flow and the propagation of second sound have been studied in graphene and similar 2D materials by numerically solving the semi-classical Boltzmann equation with inputs from density functional theory calculation\cite{lee_hydrodynamic_2015,cepellotti_phonon_2015}.
+It is suggested that, contrary to three-dimensional materials\cite{beck_phonon_1974,Helium,Bismuth,NaF,STO,machida_observation_2018,BismuthT}, hydrodynamic phonon transport in 2D materials persists over a much larger temperature range($50\sim 150$ K) in micrometer scale samples.
 The quadratic dispersion of graphene ZA acoustic phonon mode is argued to play an important role in widening the temperature range\cite{lee_hydrodynamic_2015}.